DanielHauge/BlockLand/docs/README.md

 [![Demo Test run](https://media.giphy.com/media/xUOxf6LTn2NMizxUUE/giphy.gif)](https://www.youtube.com/watch?v=PJya4nOu0hg&feature=youtu.be)

-#### The BlockChain Program - a brief description
+### The BlockChain Program

+#### The Idea behind the Blockhain Implementation

+Our idea for the BlockChain is to create a verification for housing queues.
+In big cities there is often a shortage of apartments and people usually need to stand in a queue for several years to be able to get a lease.
+I can be tempting to bride people having access to the queueing system, something that has been reported in [news paper].
+Those stand in queue have an interest that the queue is not manipulated.
+We have implemented a democratic system with the help of BlockChain where those signing up for the queue can be insured that the queue is not manipulated.
+We also use a council algorithm ensures that it is time when the request to make a transaction like signing up for the queue and not mining speed that is the determiner factor for who gets to do the transaction first.

+#### A Brief Technical Description

-We have written the program in Go.
+We have written the Blockchain program in Go.
 We use the following technologies to set up the program, Go lang, Docker, Docker Compose and a Linux machine.
 In this documentation we will only link to [PeerToPeer](https://github.com/DanielHauge/BlockLand/tree/master/PeerToPeer) software however the [PeerToPeerSlow](https://github.com/DanielHauge/BlockLand/tree/master/PeerToPeerSlow) works in the same way.

 #### Architecture